SourcePointUSA/android-cmp-app/NATIVEMESSAGE_GUIDE.md

 ### The Webmessage VS Nativemessage lifecycle

-This is a comparison of the two lifecycles during the `Accept all` action
+This is a comparison of the two lifecycles during different kind of actions or use cases:

+#### Use case: the `Accept all` action

 | Web message      	| Native message         	| Event                                	|
 |------------------	|------------------------	|--------------------------------------	|